 The economy cabin has 318 seats in a 3-3-3 configuration.
-The seats are 18 inch wide with 31 inch of seat pitch.
+The seats are 18 inches wide with 31 inches of seat pitch.
 I always prefer the seats to the front of the cabin, but in this case, the front of the cabin is over the wing, so I would try the seats further back in the cabin if you like a seat with a view.

 Food on LATAM Airbus A350

 The general consensus on the food on LATAM in Business Class is that it is consistently disappointing.
-The choice tends to be one of three meals: chicken, fish, or steak, for example, “Grilled steak with rustic mashed potatoes and roasted vegetables” which has been described as “not great” although the sides (and bread) are generally thought to be good.
+The choice tends to be one of three meals: chicken, fish, or steak, for example, “Grilled steak with rustic mashed potatoes and roasted vegetables,” which has been described as “not great” although the sides (and bread) are generally thought to be good.
 For breakfast, you pre-fill out a menu form in advance.
-There is lots of choice including eggs croissant various potatoes expect a pleasant meal but overall no part of the food offering is particularly special.
+There are lots of choices, including eggs, croissants various potatoes.
+Expect a pleasant meal, but overall, no part of the food offering is particularly special.

 It is worth noting that the LATAM Airbus A350 has not chosen to include the “more humidity” option, which means you are likely to wake up with dry skin and nose.